-As part of the Banking Reform Package, amendments are being made to the BRRD, the majority of which must be implemented in Member States by 28 December 2020.
-Such changes include the introduction of a new pre-resolution moratorium power for competent authorities and resolution authorities.
+As part of the Banking Reform Package, amendments are being made to the BRRD, the majority of which are due to be transposed into member states' law and applied by 28 December 2020 with certain amendments phased-in until 2024.
+Such changes include the introduction of a new pre-resolution moratorium power for competent authorities and resolution authorities and an extension of the write-down and conversion tool to liabilities which do not qualify as regulatory capital but which are eligible liabilities for the purpose of meeting internal MREL requirements within a resolution group.
+HM Treasury has indicated its intention to implement in the UK those aspects of the amendments to BRRD which are due to be transposed by 28 December 2020.